 Whilst I’m sure there were MANY other factors involved, there seems to be a lot of studies which discuss the psychology of web performance and how exceeding certain time thresholds GREATLY increases the potential customer bounce rate.

-Loading www.apple.com a year ago would use 1.41% of your iPhone’s battery life
+Loading www.apple.com a year ago would use 1.41% of your iPhone’s battery life.
+The average webpage is 1.6MB in size and makes 95 http requests.

 “When all you have is a hammer, all problems look like a nail”